Relief, not euphoria, for UK markets as Scots vote to stay

 To watch Forex.com's Kathleen Brooks and Mint Partners' Bill Blain discuss the implications for UK markets on Reuters TV, click: reut.rs/1wvsf8P.

 Shares of companies with significant exposure to the North Sea oil industry also got a boost.
-Glasgow-based oil and gas services firm Weir Group (WEIR.L) was up along with North Sea rig operator Petrofac (PFC.L).
+Glasgow-based oil and gas services firm Weir Group was up along with North Sea rig operator Petrofac.

 VOLATILITY COLLAPSES